 1. Participative

-Participative leadership is where the leader works hard for buy-in by seeking employee input.
-The leader encourages and involves the employees in management decision making, also ensuring they know their decisions have been heard and considered.
+Participative leadership involves leaders working for buy-in by seeking employee input.
+They encourage and involve employees in management decision making, ensuring their decisions are heard and considered.
 Sometimes, the employees are rewarded for their team effort.

-This style works best in a steady environment where employees are working together, and the staff has credibility and experience.
-It is less efficient in crisis or fast-paced situation where there is little time for meetings.
-The employees must be highly coordinated.
+This style is most effective in a stable environment where employees collaborate and have credibility and experience.
+It is less efficient in crisis situations or fast-paced environments where there is little time for meetings.
+High coordination among employees is necessary.

 2. Affiliative